MicrosoftDocs/powerapps-docs/powerapps-docs/developer/data-platform/wildcard-characters.md

 # [Web API](#tab/webapi)

 > [!IMPORTANT]
-> You should avoid using trailing wild cards in expressions using `startswith`, `not startswith`, `endswith` or `not endswith`.
+> Do not use trailing wild cards in expressions using `startswith`, `not startswith`, `endswith` or `not endswith`.
 The following table gives some examples of trailing wildcards:

 |Bad Examples  |